denriquem/barter-bay-backend/README.md

 ## How to run the app

-- once in the dmg folder, run `npm start`
+- once in the dmg folder, do `npm run start`

 ## How to run tests

-- once in the dmg folder, run `npm test`
+- once in the dmg folder, do `npm run test`

 ## Technologies Used